samrosereed/samrosereed.github.io/essays/aiReflection.md

 ## VII.
 Future Considerations:

 ## VII.
 Conclusion:
-In conclusion, the incorporation of AI in ICS 314 has been a transformative experience, influencing my learning, comprehension, and practical skills in software engineering.
+In conclusion, the incorporation of AI in ICS 314 has been a really cool experience, influencing my learning, comprehension, and practical skills in software engineering.
 The practical applications of AI in real-world projects and collaborative activities underscore its effectiveness in addressing complex challenges.
 While challenges and opportunities exist, a thoughtful and balanced integration of AI in software engineering education holds great promise for preparing students for the dynamic landscape of the tech industry.
 While AI is ever evolving, an emphasis on responsible AI use and a commitment to enhancing the learning experience is essential.